Format Of E-way Bill - Generate Form EWB 01 Online, PDF Download

 • The transporter if the E-way bill was not generated for the respective invoice/challan by the supplier or the receiver.

-• Part B, along with the conveyance or vehicle details, must be filled in if the supplier is transporting goods through their own or hired conveyance.
-When using the transporter services, the supplier can send the transporter information regarding Part-A of the e-way bill.
+Part B and the conveyance or vehicle details must be filled in if the supplier is transporting goods through their own or hired conveyance.
+The supplier can send the transporter information regarding Part-A of the e-way bill when using the transporter services.
 The transporter then creates an e-way bill by filling out Part B and only following supplier authorisation.

 An E-way bill can be saved in PDF format through the following steps: